emmahewson/island-bees/README.md

 The delivery charge calculations when no delivery is chargeable Additional titles and description meta tags on each page Reviews - superuser cannot edit, only delete
+Reviews - approval
+Product rating only takes in to account approved reviews & is updated upon add, edit, delete & toggle

 - - -